ILCogCompCuratorToHadoop/CuratorHadoopInterface/README.md

 * Make sure that you can launch the annotators on the Hadoop node using the same commands you find in the Hadoop logs.
 For instance, for tools that do not run in local mode (all tools except the tokenizer, POS, Stanford parser, and chunker), each time a Hadoop node annotates its first document using a given annotation, it will print the command it used to launch the annotator.
 If you cannot use that same command to launch the annotator manually on the Hadoop node, there will be problems.

 * If you have issues running the annotation tools in Hadoop (especially the Charniak parser), try passing an additional argument when you launch the job on Hadoop.
 (To do so, you may have to modify the script that gives the job to the Hadoop Job Handler.)
 Add the argument `-lib some\_library\_path` to the call to Hadoop.
 That library path should be an absolute path (i.e., one beginning with `/`), and inside that directory should be the Thrift library files (e.g., `libthrift.so.0`).

+* If you are using the JobHandler wrapper class and having problems with the automatic dependency handling, you can force a particular starting annotation by specifying it as a third parameter: `java -jar JobHandler.jar REQUESTED_ANNOTATION /absolute/path/to/input_dir STARTING_ANNOTATION`.